 Long layovers often bring up feelings of boredom, frustration, or just sheer insanity.
-Skip all that and make the most of your time with these 8 things to do on a layover at Orlando Airport.
+You can skip all that and make the most of your time with these eight things to do on a layover at Orlando Airport.

-Over 50 eateries at the airport means there’s something for just about anyone.
-Look for to-go options like Burger King, Chick-fil-A, Chipotle, Dunkin Donuts’, plus delis, bakeries, and casual cafes.
-For a more leisurely sit down, you’ll find chains like Macaroni Grill, Ruby Tuesday, and Outback Steakhouse.
-The Hyatt’s restaurant Hemispheres offers great runway views.
-Cask & Larder offers a farm-to-table experience, a rarity for an airport!
-Staying overnight?
-McDonald’s and Starbucks are open 24-hours in the main terminal.
+With over 50 eateries at the airport, there’s something for just about anyone.
+Look for to-go options like Burger King, Chick-fil-A, Chipotle, Dunkin Donuts, delis, bakeries, and casual cafes.
+For a more leisurely sit-down, you’ll find chains like Macaroni Grill, Ruby Tuesday, and Outback Steakhouse.
+The Hyatt’s restaurant Hemispheres offers excellent runway views.
+Cask & Larder provides a farm-to-table experience, a rarity for an airport!
+Are you staying overnight?
+Dunkin’ Express, McDonald’s and Starbucks are open 24 hours in the main terminal.

 Two lounges here are open to any traveller, no matter your airline or flight class.
-That means Economy class travellers can simply pay to enter and take advantage of food, drinks, WiFi, shower facilities and a designated rest area, all in a comfortable setting.
-Pre-book your visit online or use a lounge membership program to gain entry.
+Economy class travellers can pay to enter and take advantage of food, drinks, WiFi, shower facilities and a designated rest area, all in a comfortable setting.
+You can pre-book your visit online or use a lounge membership program to gain entry.
 Details and locations are listed in our Orlando Airport Guide.

-With over 60 shops, you can kill significant time window shopping or do some serious damage to your credit card.
-You’ll find all the airport staples like convenience shops, Duty Free areas, and stores selling books, technology, perfumes, and sunglasses.
-A few spendy boutique brands are here, but in general the airport shops are more reasonably priced.
-In a nod to the local area, Universal, Seaworld, Disney, and NASA’s Johnson Space Center all have shops here.
+With over 60 shops, you can kill significant time window shopping or do some severe damage to your credit card.
+You’ll find all the airport staples like convenience shops, Duty-Free areas, and stores selling books, technology, perfumes, and sunglasses.
+A few trendy boutique brands are here, but in general, the airport shops are more reasonably priced.
+In a nod to the local area, Universal, Seaworld, Disney, and NASA’s Johnson Space Center have shops here.

 Treat yourself to some pampering!
-Terminal Gateway Spa and XpresSpa both offers salon services like manicures, pedicures, and facials, plus a range of massage options.
+Terminal Gateway Spa and XpresSpa offer salon services like manicures, pedicures, facials, and various massage options.

 The airport offers a range of permanent and rotating art exhibits, so see how many you can spot during your layover.

 If you’ve reached the end of your airport patience, it might be time to get some fresh air.
-With a layover of at least 7 hours, you can head out to explore downtown Orlando.
-Longer layovers may make a visit to a nearby theme park possible, but you’ll want to plan ahead, as tickets often sell out in advance – or you’ll have to wait in line, which defeats the purpose altogether.
+With a layover of at least 7 hours, you can explore downtown Orlando.
+More extended layovers may make a visit to a nearby theme park possible, but you’ll want to plan, as tickets often sell out in advance – or you’ll have to wait in line, which defeats the purpose altogether.

 To head downtown, hop on the Lynx public bus route 11, offering service from Terminal A to downtown for $2 one-way.
 The ride takes about 50 minutes.
 Opting for a taxi will cost you money, but will cut the time to downtown in half.

-For something closer to the airport that is not the airport, a nearby bowling alley is a good option, and perfect for shorter layovers of 4 or 5 hours.
+For something closer to the airport, a nearby bowling alley is a good option and perfect for shorter layovers of 4 or 5 hours.
 Take a taxi to Three Points Bowling, a 10-minute ride from the airport.

-However your spend your layover, leave plenty of time to get back to the airport and process through Security for that next flight.
+However you choose to spend your layover, leave plenty of time to get back to the airport and process through Security for that next flight.

 Get online thanks to free, unlimited WiFi.

 Catch up on some sleep on your layover.
-If you’re in the pre-Security area, expect hard benches, armchairs and smaller couches.
+If you’re in the pre-security area, expect hard benches, armchairs and smaller couches.
 Some reviewers report that the Departures level is colder than the Car Rental level.
 Inside Security, there are wooden benches and padded armchairs.
-It is possible to stay overnight inside Security, but you’ll have to process through before Security checkpoints close for the night – otherwise you won’t be able to get through until early morning.
-No matter the time of day, the airport is usually noisy, so plan ahead with earplugs.
-If a hotel is more your style, a Hyatt Regency is located inside the airport, with day rooms available.
+It is possible to stay overnight inside Security.
+Still, you’ll have to process through before Security checkpoints close for the night – otherwise, you won’t be able to get through until early morning.
+No matter the time of day, the airport is usually noisy, so bring earplugs.
+If a hotel is more your style, a Hyatt Regency is inside the airport, with day rooms available.
 Several hotels are within a 5-minute drive of the airport, with free shuttle pick-up and drop-off.
 See our Orlando Airport Guide for details.